acend/cilium-basics-training/content/en/docs/06/_index.md

 {{% /alert %}}

 In Grafana browse to the dashboard `Hubble`.
 You should see now data in more graphs.
 Check the graphs `Drop Reason`, `Forwarded vs Dropped`.
-In  `Top 10 Source Pods with Denied Packets`. you should find the name of the pods from our simple application.
+In  `Top 10 Source Pods with Denied Packets` you should find the name of the pods from our simple application.

 Let's now selectively re-allow traffic again, but only from frontend to backend.